-In the original 1977 movie, Star Wars, there is a scene which parallels a powerful spiritual truth.
+In the original 1977 movie, Star Wars, there is a scene that parallels a powerful spiritual truth.
 The main character, Luke Skywalker is aboard the Millennium Falcon on his way to the planet Alderaan with Obi-Won-Kenobi.

-During their journey Obi-Won has Luke practice his lightsaber skills against a small practice drone.
-Luke gets discouraged as the drone gets the better of him – stinging him with small laser beams.
+During their journey, Obi-Won has Luke practice his lightsaber skills against a small practice drone.
+Luke gets discouraged as the drone gets the better of him—stinging him with small laser beams.
 Then, instead of making it easier for Luke, Obi-Won puts Luke at an even greater disadvantage against the drone.
 He places a blast helmet over Luke’s head which completely obstructs his view.
 “But with the blast shield down, I can’t even see.
 How am I supposed to fight?”
 Luke protests.
 Obi-Won tells him, “Your eyes can deceive you, don’t trust them.”
 Luke resumes his fight against the drone and defeats it.

 While it’s not a perfect allegory, the spiritual lesson to be gained from this scene is this.
 As our Ultimate Spiritual Trainer God often puts us at a disadvantage amidst our trials and spiritual battles.
 He places the blast shield over our eyes so that we don’t even have a fighting chance.
 And it drives us crazy.